ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition

-ReefNet is the result of a multi-stage, expert-guided curation process applied to publicly available benthic imagery and annotations from CoralNet.
-This section outlines the construction of the core dataset, followed by the label standardization pipeline and manual verification process that underpin its taxonomic reliability and ecological utility.
+ReefNet is constructed through a multi-stage, expert-guided curation pipeline applied to publicly available benthic imagery and annotations from CoralNet, as shown in Figure~\ref{fig_annotation_spread}.
+Starting from a large collection of public sources, we perform systematic source filtering, taxonomy alignment, semantic label consolidation, and expert verification to build a high-quality coral reef dataset.
+This section describes the dataset construction process, including data collection, label standardization, and quality control procedures that ensure the taxonomic reliability and ecological validity of ReefNet.